 拵 Koshirae (mounting): satoyama style rustic, issaku (sole authorship) except leather sheath

-Materials: scrap steel, reclaimed Teak, copper electrical bus, copper water pipe, susudake Bamboo, vegetable tanned leather sheath
+Materials: t440c steel, reclaimed Teak, copper electrical bus, copper water pipe, susudake Bamboo, vegetable tanned leather sheath

 This blade was forged and yaki-ire performed at the museum forge.
 It began as an unknown piece of steel from another knifemaker almost two decades ago.

 **Please note that in order to preserve the patina and texture of the reclaimed components involved in this mounting there may be minor damage, scuffs, variations in colour, and other indications of their stories over the centuries.
-Also this steel is unknown and its hardening and tempering difficult to predict accurately.
+Also the hamon is not likely where it appears by surface oxidization as this is 440c steel.